PtahX/Thrustmaster-T16000-HOTAS/README.md

 This is a very basic script meant to be run with the default keybinds in Star Citizen (version 3.0 PTU).
 It should be noted that I normally run VoiceAttack for Shields, Weapons & Power settings and that this is by no means a completed project.
 Feel free to Branch this and modify as you will, I'd appreciate it if you would upload to GITHUB any changes so I can see what others are using / fixing :)

+This config is setup for the following game assignments
+- Joystick 1 T.16000
+- Joystick 2 TWCS Throttle
+- Joystick 3 T. Rudder
+- Joystick 4 Razer Orbweaver (not really assigned)

 //----------------------------------------------------------
 // PtahX 1.7 notes